PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Introduction

 \section{Introduction}

-A brain-computer interface (BCI) creates a direct link between the human brain and a computer, allowing the assistance, improvement, or recovery of cognitive and/or sensory-motor functions~\cite{Ienca2018}.
-BCIs have broad applications in neurological rehabilitation~\cite{Daly2008}, touch-based exploration~\cite{ODoherty2011}, robot control~\cite{Hochberg2012}, speech synthesis~\cite{Metzger2023}, and so on.
+A brain-computer interface (BCI) creates a direct link between the human brain and a computer, enabling the assistance, enhancement, or restoration of cognitive sensory-motor functions~\cite{Ienca2018}.
+BCIs have broad applications in neurological rehabilitation~\cite{Daly2008}, touch-based exploration~\cite{ODoherty2011}, robot control~\cite{Hochberg2012}, speech synthesis~\cite{Metzger2023}.
+Depending on electrode placement, BCIs can be grouped into non-invasive, partially invasive, and invasive systems.
+Non-invasive BCIs, which often use scalp electroencephalogram (EEG) signals~\cite{NicolasAlonso2012} as input, are the most widely used due to their ease of deployment.

-BCIs can be grouped into non-invasive, partially invasive, and invasive ones.
-Among these, non-invasive BCIs, which often use electroencephalogram (EEG) signals~\cite{NicolasAlonso2012}, are the most popular due to their ease of use.
-Motor imagery (MI) is a classic paradigm of EEG-based BCIs~\cite{Pfurtscheller2001}, in which the user imagines the movement of specific body parts (e.g., left hand, right hand, both feet, or tongue) to activate different brain parts.
-These imagined movements are decoded from EEG and converted into commands for external devices.

-A typical closed-loop EEG-based BCI system includes four essential parts: signal acquisition, signal processing, machine learning, and a controller, as shown in Fig.~\ref{fig:frame}.

-Despite various advantages like non-invasiveness and low cost, real-world EEG-based BCIs face at least three challenges: \begin{enumerate} \item \emph{Data scarcity and individual differences.} Collecting EEG signals is time-consuming and labor-intensive, and hence the amount of training data is usually small.
-Additionally, EEG responses vary widely across users, making it challenging, if not impossible, to apply a decoding model trained on one subject to another.
-Data scarcity and individual differences significantly reduce EEG decoding accuracy~\cite{drwuMITLBCI2022}.